boltdynamics/careermatch-ai-codelabs/hands-on-workshop.md

 1. Click on the `Save` button to save the prompt for future use.
 ![save-prompt](images/save-prompt.png)

 2. Enter a name for the prompt like `Resume Match Score and Improvement Suggestions` and click on `Save`.
+It might take a few seconds to save the prompt.
+You may also need to retry saving the prompt if you get an error as these are usually intermittent and can be resolved by retrying.
 ![save-prompt-name](images/save-prompt-name.png)

 3. All saved prompts will be accessible via [Prompt Management Page](https://console.cloud.google.com/vertex-ai/studio/saved-prompts?hl=en-AU)